omgolab/drpc/experiments/web-stream/doc.md

 # Instructions for Updating bridge3 Example

-This document outlines the necessary modifications to `examples/simple-hello/bridge3/bridge-server.go` and `examples/simple-hello/bridge3/bridge-final.test.ts` to ensure correct envelope handling, flag usage, and stream management for both unary and bidirectional streaming RPCs.
+This document outlines the necessary modifications to `bridge-server.go` and `bridge-final.test.ts` to ensure correct envelope handling, flag usage, and stream management for both unary and bidirectional streaming RPCs.

-## 1. `examples/simple-hello/bridge3/bridge-server.go` Updates
+## 1. `bridge-server.go` Updates

 The primary goal is to ensure all server responses (both success and error for unary; data and end_stream for streaming) are correctly enveloped and that client flags are interpreted as intended.